 The impact of mathematics in the real world will be presented in the form of lectures, computer labs, and seminars offered by the department of mathematics faculty.
-The course includes problem solving sessions involving competition problems e.g. Putnam, MCM, IMO,...
+The course includes problem solving sessions involving competition problems (e.g. Putnam, MCM, IMO,...) and the use of the technology and computer Algebra systems, such as Maple and Matlab.
+The course also explores applications of mathematics to the real world, its history and connection to other sciences through projects and reports.
+A final exam will assess their understanding of the subject matter discussed throughout the course.